Last update: February 22, 2021

-We have not changed our clinical guidance since the release of the latest Paramedic Considerations memo from the Medical Advisory Group on May 6, 2020.
-Information about COVID-19 and clinical intervention on this site that is dated May 6, 2020 or later is valid until the release of new considerations.
+Information about COVID-19 and clinical intervention on this site that is dated February 22, 2021 or later is valid until the release of new considerations.

 As the pandemic progresses, the RPPEO will continue to promote the adaptation of clinical guidance as needed.
 The key considerations for us are paramedic safety and patient clinical needs.
 Evidence, including what has happened in other places or at different times, is what we are using to inform changes.
 The changes are coming in phases, based on the epidemiology of COVID-19 in our region and in Ontario.